casper-network/docs-archive/glossary/B.rst

 Block validation
 ^^^^^^^^^^^^^^^^
 The process of determining the validity of a block obtained from another node on the network.
-Block validation involves checking all validity conditions, including (but not limited to):

-* All required fields are present
-* Signature is valid
-* Signature is from a bonded participant
-* Choice of parent block(s) follow from justifications (fork-choice correctness)
-* Deploys' update to VM state is as reported by the block (see "block processing")
-* Bonds map matches the PoS contract state

 Blockchain
 ^^^^^^^^^^^